aacos091/FizzBuzz/README.md

 # FizzBuzz
-A simple FizzBuzz program made in C++.
-Used to refressh the basics of C++ and Git.
+A simple FizzBuzz program made in C++